ryan2625/flavor-app/README.md

 challenge with a few small updates after this time.

-  This app is accessible and employs several optimization techniques such as modern image formats such as .avif, preloading content, and caching CSS styles.
+  This app is accessible and employs several optimization techniques such as using modern image formats like as .avif, prefetching content, and caching CSS styles.

   Author: Ryan Freas
   Created: 9/27/23

+Link:

 https://mern-flavor-site.onrender.com/